ParisNeo/blockchain/README.md

 - Test it and share it with people.

 # Changelog
+- 19/05/2021 : Added first data modules for a big reorganization of the software
 - 17/05/2021 : Added first handshake code
 - 15/05/2021 : Upgraded blockchain concerpts.
 Proof of stake scheme chosen
 - 15/05/2021 : First working Blockchain with basic functionalities